On this page

 You can begin a deployment migration at any time.
 Only one migration may be in progress at a time for a single App.
 If you try to start a migration while another is in progress, the new migration does not run and fails with an error.

-Deployment Migration Process
+Deployment Migration is Permanent

 Deployment migrations move your App's data and configuration to one or more new regions in a series of stages.
 At each stage, the process migrates a portion of your App to the new model and cleans up any artifacts from the previous model.